0daniel0/get_z2/README.md

 # Calculates the z2 topological invariant

-This method implements the a topological z2 invariant, according to https://arxiv.org/abs/cond-mat/0611423.
+This method implements the calculation of the topological z2 invariant by L Fu and CL Kane, according to https://arxiv.org/abs/cond-mat/0611423.

 # Installation